Plant Simulation

 Plant Simulation is a computer application developed by Siemens Digital Industries Software for modelling, simulating, analyzing, visualizing and optimizing production systems and processes, the flow of materials and logistic operations.
-Using Tecnomatix Plant Simulation, users can optimize material flow, resource utilization and logistics for all levels of plant planning from global production facilities, through local plants, to specific lines.
+Plant Simulation, allows users to optimize material flow and resource utilization and logistics for all levels of plant planning from global production facilities, through local plants, to specific lines.
 Within the Plant Design and Optimization Solution, the software portfolio, to which Plant Simulation belongs, is — together with the products of the Digital Factory and of Digital Manufacturing — part of the Product Lifecycle Management Software (PLM).
 The application allows comparing complex production alternatives, including the immanent process logic, by means of computer simulations.
 Plant Simulation is used by individual production planners as well as by multi-national enterprises, primarily to strategically plan layout, and control logic and dimensions of large, complex production investments.
 It is one of the major products that dominate that market space.

-Product description
+Description

 Plant Simulation is a Material flow simulation Software (Discrete Event Simulation; DES Software).
 Using simulation, complex and dynamic enterprise workflows are evaluated to arrive at mathematically safeguarded entrepreneurial decisions.
-The Computer model allows the user to execute experiments and to run through 'what if scenarios' without either having to experiment with the real production environment or when applied within the planning phase, long before the real system exists.
+The Computer model allows the user to execute experiments and run through 'what if scenarios' without either having to experiment with the real production environment or when applied within the planning phase, long before the real system exists.
 In general, the Material flow analysis is used when discrete production processes are running.
 These processes are characterized by non-steady material flows, which means that the part is either there or not there, the shift takes place or does not take place, and the machine works without errors or reports a failure.
 These processes resist simple mathematical descriptions and derivations due to numerous dependencies.
 Before powerful computers were available, most problems of material flow simulation were solved by means of queuing theory and operations research methods.
 In most cases, the solutions resulting from these calculations were hard to understand and were marked by a large number of boundary conditions and restrictions that were hard to abide by in reality.